paulov-t/Paulov.Tarkov.NodeJsApi/README.md

 This is a personal project to learn NodeJs Express Api & Website against a real-world game example.
 In this case Escape from Tarkov server side endpoints.

 ## The project ruleset
-- I have gone against the new normal of using TypeScript and stuck with simple JavaScript throughout
+- Go against the new normal of using TypeScript and used JavaScript throughout
 - Learn and use Express
-- Attempt to use the Model-View-Controller design within NodeJs
+- Use the Model-View-Controller design within NodeJs
 - Use Swagger Open Api
 - Use username & hashed password authorization
-- Use web token authorization - NOT YET IMPLEMENTED
+- Use web token authorization - **NOT YET IMPLEMENTED**
 - Create a NodeJs that will work in the free Azure Web Service.
   - The free tier of the Azure Web Service has a very low memory size threshold and very low hard disk space threshold.
 If you exceed the threshold, the app will not start or crash.
   - The main aim is to keep the footprint very low